6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 More features: 6 months warranty, one chicken coop heating, material – plastic, built-in thermostat

-The Cozy Products CL Safe Chicken Coop Heater is our Editor’s Choice.
+The Cozy Products CL Safe Chicken Coop Heater is our Best Heating Panel.
 Safer than brooder heat lamps, this product is available in attractive black plastic resembling a computer monitor.
 In one size it offers a harmless, low 200 wattage.
 The convection and radiant heating system directs warmth where you need it & protects your chickens from cold temperatures without overheating the coop.
+However, be aware heating panels are safer but also less effective than brooder heat lamps in heating large or badly insulated chicken coops on their own.

 Combs and feet are protected from frostbite with the flat heat panel that’s controlled for warmth throughout winter.
 Two heat settings and a built in thermostat make this an effective & efficient option for your birds.